FTarfasse/quick-perf-wiki/JVM-annotations.md

 The test will be executed in a specific JVM.

 # Profile or check your JVM
-The following annotations use Java Flight Recorder under the hood. <br>
+The following annotations use *Java Flight Recorder* (JFR) under the hood. <br><br>
-Java Flight Recorder profiling is available for Oracle JDK >= 1.7u40 and OpenJDK >=11.
+*Java Flight Recorder profiling is available for Oracle JDK >= 1.7u40 and OpenJDK >=11.*

 ## @ProfileJvm
 To profile JVM with Java Flight Recorder (JFR).<br>

+The JFR file location is shown in the console.
+You can open it with Java Mission Control.
 <br>
 In console:
 ```